 An acorn squash was used for this recipe, but you can use any type of winter squash.
 Squash is high in vitamin A, complex carbohydrates, and an array of minerals, including potassium and magnesium.
 Winter squashes are sweet and warming, and influence the spleen, stomach, liver, and large intestines.
 In addition, winter squashes are excellent Qi tonics.
-The recipe was provided by Victoria Yunez Behm, nutrition graduate student at MUIH who will be an intern in the nutrition clinic of our Natural Care Center beginning in February 2013.
+The recipe was provided by Victoria Yunez Behm, an alum of our Master of Science in Nutrition and Integrative Health.

 - 2 acorn squashes

 - 4 crimini mushrooms, chopped

 - 4 leaves of swiss chard or kale, stems removed, chopped

 - 4 strips turkey or duck or vegetarian bacon, torn into bite-sized pieces

 - 2 tsp maple syrup, divided

 - 2 tsp olive oil